 It has not been determined whether the requirements of this program meet licensure in the following states: Alaska, Arizona, California, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Mississippi, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Tennessee, Utah, Virginia, Washington, West Virginia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands

 Fascinating research opportunities.
-All history majors at UWEC complete an independent research project for their senior capstone thesis, and many choose to participate in additional research collaborations with department faculty.
-These opportunities allow you to build your communication, analytical, data management and problem-solving skills.
-They also often lead to a chance to present your findings at local, state and national conferences.
+UW-Eau Claire has earned national recognition for the research opportunities it provides to its students — something you'll certainly experience while part of the history department.
+Working alongside faculty on unique and challenging projects, you’ll build your communication, analytical, data management and problem-solving skills.
+You’ll also have a chance to present your findings at local, state and national research conferences.
 This wealth of experience will set you apart and give you a competitive edge when applying for teaching jobs.

 Diverse, explorative curriculum.
 A variety of electives within the program allow you to study the areas that most interest you.
 Curriculum includes topics related to history, American Indian studies, economics, geography, political science, psychology, sociology and women's, gender, and sexuality studies.
 This multidisciplinary approach will surround you with different perspectives, people and ways of thinking.